 Additionally, if you feel you belong in a particular city and feel quite certain that you will be staying there for several years, it is unquestionably a good idea to buy a home there.

-Buying a house rather than renting makes a lot of sense not only for young people but also for the older folks.
+Buying a house rather than renting makes a lot of sense not only for young people but also for older folks.
 In any case, paying rent in your twilight years is a huge hindrance and strenuous on your savings.

 Related Video: Are You Ready to Move